 What can you expect to take away?

-You’ll come away with practical insights, honest reflections, and a clear view of where paraplanners think paraplanning is headed.
+Listen and you’ll hear practical insights, honest reflections, and a clear idea of where paraplanners like you think our profession is heading.

 The last time the UK government convened a Pensions Commission it resulted in the equalisation of the State Pension Age between men and women, the launch of auto-enrolment plus the creation of the National Employment Savings Trust – better known as NEST.